s610917/ProjectML/README.md

 Notebook 2 (Delay payments prediction) : Prediction of payment delays In this notebook we tried to predict payment delays through models based on customers quantitative and qualitative data

-Notebook 3 : Sentiment analysis on phone calls comments In this notebook we perform sentiment analysis and create a preliminary model  on a dataset containing comments derived from the telesales department (Data come only from phone calls to bulk customers)
+Notebook 3 (Sentiments analysis on comments) : Sentiment analysis on phone calls comments In this notebook we perform sentiment analysis and create a preliminary model  on a dataset containing comments derived from the telesales department (Data come only from phone calls to bulk customers)